 At this point you will want to check your steering wheel to make sure it is still centered.
-If it is not, you can adjust the drag link by threading the heims out.
+If it is not, you can adjust the drag link by threading the heims in or out as needed.
 This is how you adjust your steering wheel position.
-Centering the steering wheel is best done with the truck running so the power steering pump is applying pressure to the box, and then by adjusting the drag link length by loosening the jam nuts and rotating the drag link.
+Centering the steering wheel is best done with the truck running so the power steering pump is applying pressure to the box, and then loosen the jam nuts and rotate the drag link.
 Depending on lift height, you may have to undo one end of the drag link to spin the full assembly.
 The heims should be easy to turn by hand, but you can also use a crescent wrench on either end of the tube.
 Once this is done and the steering wheel is centered, tighten the drag link jam nuts to 65 ft.lbs.

 After all of your parts are installed and everything is tightened, you can test the steering system to make sure nothing is binding or making contact.
 Start the truck and turn the steering lock to lock to make sure there are no clearance problems.
 You may need to raise the front tires off the ground to do this.
 If there are clearance issues, you will need to rotate the drag link or tie rod to compensate for them, or clearance the spot that it hits with an appropriate tool.
-The only places that any contact would occur are on the sway bar end link brackets, or an aftermarket differential cover.
-There should be no other clearance issues.
-When installed, the large 3⁄4" bolt that holds the drag link to the tie rod should be pointing nearly vertical, towards the front of your engine block.
-You can rotate the tie rod down so that bolt points towards the radiator if needed for extra clearance.
-The more vertical that bolt is, the tighter the steering will feel.
+You also need to make sure that the steering does not bind up during the suspension cycle, so check the steering for clearance and binding at full bump and full extension as well, lock to lock on both.

 If you purchased our optional steering stabilizer clamp, you will now bolt it to the tie rod.
 The mounting location will vary slightly depending on which stabilizer you are running.
-The easiest way to find the clamp mounting position is to turn the truck all the way to the driver side, have someone hold the wheel at full lock for you, and then extend your stabilizer all the way out.
-Put the clamp on the tie rod where the stabilizer end is at, bolt it all together, and then turn the steering wheel all the way to the passenger side and make sure the stabilizer doesn't bottom out.
+The clamp will mount very near the passenger side edge of the tie rod, and faces the axle.
+The easiest way to find the clamp mounting position is to turn the truck all the way to the passenger side, have someone hold the wheel at full lock for you, and then extend your stabilizer all the way out.
+Put the clamp on the tie rod where the stabilizer end is at, bolt it all together, and then turn the steering wheel all the way to the driver side and make sure the stabilizer doesn't bottom out.
 Also check the clamp for clearance as it moves in front of the axle.
 If everything is good, you're done.
 Otherwise just make adjustments as needed until you get it dialed in.